5 Ways to Have a Healthy Kitchen

 These are all excuses I’ve heard for why people don’t fuel their bodies with healthy food, nutritious snacks, or the right beverages (aka, water).
 I get it.
 Believe me.
 As a full-time working mom of 2 small humans and a husband with a very demanding schedule, time is at a premium.
 But, that doesn’t mean your health should be compromised.
 Remember, not eating well will not only cause your waistline to expand, but it can lead to clogged arteries, decreased brain function, blood sugar spikes that lead to energy level spikes, and a host of other problems.

 Even with life’s hectic seasons, there are ways you can prepare so you are set up for success in the kitchen.
-It takes some thinking ahead and planning, but it is possible – and even a little fun!
+Having a healthy kitchen takes some thinking ahead and planning, but it is possible – and even a little fun!

 Here are my 5 keys to keeping yourself on track:

-While I prefer to use as many fresh ingredients as possible, sometimes you need a little help from the canned goods and freezer aisles at the grocery store.
+While I prefer to use as many fresh ingredients as possible, sometimes you need a little help from the canned goods and freezer aisles at the grocery store to have a healthy kitchen.
 Keep your pantry stocked with organic, reduced-sodium tomato products and beans so you are always prepared with a healthy option.
 In the freezer section, always have frozen spinach, kale, or bags of mixed vegetables on hand.
 They are great for smoothies, soups, and stews.
 Frozen fruit is another great option to have available for a refreshing breakfast on the go.